harripd/H2MMpythonlib/README.md

 	# the state path is in index 1
 	print(fitting[1])
 ~~~

+## Classes
+1. `h2mm_model`: the core python extension type of the package: this contains the *H<sup>2</sup>MM* model, which has the core fields:
+	- nstate: the number of states in the model
+	- ndet: the number of photon streams in the model
+ 	- trans: the transition probability matrix
+	- obs: the emmision probability matrix, shape nstate x ndet
+	- prior: the prior probability, shape nstate
+	- k: the number of free parameters in the model
+	- loglik: the loglikelihood of the model
+	- nphot: the number of photons in the dataset that the model is optimized against
+	- bic: the Baysian Information Criterion of the model
+	- converged: True if the model reached convergence criterion, False if the optimization stopped due to reaching the maximum number of iterations or if an error occured in the next iteration.
+2. `h2mm_limits`: class for bounding the values a model can take, min/max values can be specified for all 3 core arrays (trans, obs, and prior) of an h2mm_model, either as single floats, or full arrays, values are specified as keyword arguments, not specifiying a value for a particular field will mean that field will be unbounded
+	- min_trans: the minimum values for the trans array (ie the slowest possible transition rate(s) allowed), values on the diagonal will be ignored
+	- max_trans: the maximum values for the trans array (ie the fastest possible transition rate(s) allowed), values on the diagonal will be ignored
+	- min_obs: the minimum values for the obs array
+	- max_obs: the maximum values for the obs array
+	- min_prior: the minimum value for the prior array
+	- max_prior: the maximum value for the prior array

+## Functions

+1. `EM_H2MM_C`: the core function of the package, it takes an initial 'h2mm_model' object, and two lists of numpy arrays as input.
+The lists of numpy arrays are the data to be optimized.
+Each array references a burst, the first list is the index of the photon stream, the second is the arrival time.
+Arrays should be of an integer type, and will be converted to np.uint32 and np.uint64 types for the stream and time respectively.
+Returns:
+	- h2mm_model: the model optimized for the given input data.
+2. `H2MM_arr`: calculate the loglik of a bunch of h2mm_model objects at once, but with no optimization.
+The first agruments can be an h2mm_model, of a list, tuple, or numpy array of h2mm_model objects.
+The second and third arguments are the same as in EM_H2MM_C
+3. `viterbi_path`: takes the same inputs as EM_H2MM_C, but the 'h2mm_model' should be optimized through 'EM_H2MM_C' first, returns a tuple the:
+	- path: the most likely state path
+	- scale: the posterior probability of each photon
+	- ll: the loglikelihood of the path for each burst
+	- icl: the Integrated Complete Likelihood (ICL) of the state path given the model and data, provides an extremum based criterion for selecting the ideal number of states
+4. `viterbi_sort`: the viterbi algorithm but with additional parameters included:
+	- icl: the Integrated Complete Likelihood (ICL) of the state path given the model and data, provides an extremum based criterion for selecting the ideal number of states
+	- path: the most likely state path
+	- scale: the posterior probability of each photon
+	- ll: the loglikelihood of the path for each burst
+	- burst_type: a binary classification of which states are in each burst
+	- dwell_mid: returns the lengths of dwells in each state, for dwells with full residence time in the burst
+	- dwell_beg: same as dwell_mid, except for dwells that begin each burst
+	- dwell_end: same as dwell_beg, but for ending dwells
+	- ph_counts: gives counts of photons per stream per dwell
+	- ph_mid: same as ph_counts, but further sorted as in dwell_mid
+	- ph_beg: same as ph_counts, but futher sorted as in dwell_beg
+	- ph_end: same as ph_counts, but futher sorted as in dwell_end
+	- ph_burst: same as ph_counts, but futher soreted as in dwell_burst
+5. `sim_statepath`: from an model, generate a random state path of equally spaced time points
+6. `sim_sparsestatepath`: from a model and a set of sparse times, generate a random state path
+7. `sim_phtraj_from_state`: randomly select photons given a set of states and a model
+8. `sim_phtraj_from_times`: from a model and a set of sparse times, generate a random photon trajectory

 ## Acknowledgements
 Significant advice and help in understanding C code was provided by William Harris, who was also responsible for porting the code to Windows